grafana/plugin-tools/docusaurus/docs/tutorials/convert-a-frontend-datasource-to-backend.md

 // Handle response
 ```

 In a backend data source, the authentication logic should be moved to the `Datasource` constructor.
 This method is called when the data source is created and should be used to create the authenticated client.
-This client should be stored in the `Datasource` instance and used for every request.
+Store this client in the `Datasource` instance and use it for every request.
 For example:

 ```go title="pkg/plugin/datasource.go"
 package plugin